luminous558/Kultra-Mega-Stores-Inventory-Analysis-PROJECT/README.md

 1. $${\color{red}Which \space product \space category \space had \space the \space highest \space sales?}$$

-Below is the Queries for Question;
+Below are the Queries for the Question;
 ```` SQL
 SELECT TOP 1 product_category, SUM(sales) as Total_Sales
 FROM [Kultra Mega Store]